-Thanks to the exploration, we can consider faces as words on the alphabet of side-edges (each face is described by the list of the side edges that lie inside it, ordered as they appear during the exploration).
-For any side-edge $e$, we will call $\overline{e}$ its opposite side-edge.
-By abuse of notation we may also refer to the edge $e$ that is the edge made of the side edges $e$ and $\overline{e}$, but we will stress on the fact that we are referring to an edge.
+Thanks to the exploration, we can consider faces as words on the alphabet of side-edges (each face is described by the list of the side-edges that lie inside it, ordered as they appear during the exploration).
+For any side-edge $e$, we will call $\overline{e}$ its opposite side-edge (i.e the other side of this edge).
+By abuse of notation we may also refer to the edge $e$ that is the edge made of the side-edges $e$ and $\overline{e}$, but we will stress on the fact that we are referring to an edge.